-The Makelangelo is an art robot.
+The Makelangelo 3.2 is an art robot.
 It hangs on a board, wall, or white board and makes pictures.
 It has all the technology of a 3D printer without the burning hot temperatures or the expensive plastic filament.
-Assembling and running the kit will prepare the builder to take that next step into DIY 3D printing.
+This kit will prepare the user to take that next step into 3D printing.

 To run the Makelangelo you will need a Windows, Apple, or Linux comptuer with a USB port and the Makelangelo software.
 The default setup also requires a 4’x3′ board (A0 size) and 24″x18″ paper (A2).

 If teaching is your focus, talk to us!
 Many teachers are using the Makelangelo in their STEAM classes.
 It is a great way to introduce coordinate systems, pythagorean theorem, trigonometry, gcode, physics, and more.
 We want to share your experience with other teachers and make the lessons easy to repeat.